 Figure 2.
 Map of the regions targeted by cloud seeding operations in Idaho for the Cloud Seeding Analysis project

-In 2019 the Idaho Water Resource Board (IWRB) directed staff to conduct an investigation of cloud seeding in the basins where collaborative cloud seeding operations are conducted to determine the effects of cloud seeding operations.
+In 2019, the Idaho Water Resource Board (IWRB) directed staff to conduct an investigation of cloud seeding in the basins where collaborative cloud seeding operations are conducted to determine the effects of cloud seeding operations.
 The IWRB contracted with the National Center for Atmospheric Research (NCAR) to develop modeled cloud seeding data, as well as a WRF based hydrologic model, that can be used estimate the amount of water resulting from cloud seeding.
-The objective of the Cloud Seeding Analysis project is to determine how cloud seeding (CS) effects water supply in the targeted basins; and to determine the cost effectiveness of cloud seeding as a water management tool for Idaho.
+The objective of the Cloud Seeding Analysis project is to determine how increased water supply from cloud seeding (CS) effects the hydrology and use of water in the targeted basins; and to determine the cost effectiveness of cloud seeding as a water management tool for Idaho.

-To understand how cloud seeding effects the water supply in basins where operations occur, we must analyze 3 separate components.
+To understand how increased water supply generated from cloud seeding may effect the water supply in basins where operations occur, 3 separate components must be analyzed.

-• The science for proving CS works is very new; we have much more to learn about how cloud works.
+- The science for proving CS works is very new; there is much more to learn about how cloud works.

-• We must understand how it works so that we can teach models to replicate the process.
+- The IWRB must understand how it works so that models can be taught to replicate the process.

-• Currently the only method we have to evalute this is the Target/Control method.
-However we are working to develop a cloud seeding model, supported by observational data, to better answer this question in the future.
+- Currently the only method to evaluate this is the Target/Control method.
+However, the IWRB is working to develop a cloud seeding model, supported by observational data, to better answer this question in the future.

 2. How much water did the increase in precipitation add to the system?